TOTAL WORKER HEALTH TOOLKIT

 Total Worker Health provides an evidence-based and integrated approach to improving the safety, health, and well-being of construction workers.

 The BeSuper toolkit was developed by Dr. Kent Anger, PhD.
 Learn more about Kent Anger, and his research at OHSU.

 NwETA, LLC is the company that collaborates with OHSU in the offering of the trainings in these toolkits.
 OHSU has a financial interest in this company and Dr. Anger, who is the Director of the Oregon Healthy Workforce Center at OHSU, is the company's President.
 If you would like more information about this, please contact the OHSU Integrity Department at (503) 494-8849 or email@example.com.

 The Science Behind Be Super

-The Be Super! toolkit that you are about to implement within your organization was developed by a team of research interventionists with decades of experience.
-Our researchers' expertise in collecting, analyzing, and interpreting data is yours to benefit from in this toolkit.
+The Be Super! toolkit that you are about to implement within your organization was developed by a team of researchers with decades of experience.

 The program was tested with 35 construction workers across four commercial construction companies.
 We found important improvements in safety, health, and well-being (Anger et al., 2018).

 Improvements in well-being through decreases in pain and decreases in unhealthy food consumption including sugary snacks, sugary drinks, fast food, and caffeine.